SamCoVT/TaliForth2/words/README.md

 This is where all of Tali's native forth words are defined.

-At the top level `taliform.asm` includes `all.asm` here which defines the triad COLD, ABORT, QUIT and then includes the remaining word groups.
+At the top level `taliforth.asm` includes `all.asm` here which defines the triad COLD, ABORT, QUIT and then includes the remaining word groups.
 Some words are conditionally included according to the platform configuration of TALIFORTH_OPTIONAL_WORDS (see platform/README.md).